 PWdWA in Pinjarra and Waroona

 PWdWA’s Individual Advocate, Lisa, works out of Murray House Community Centre in Pinjarra and the Waroona Community Resource Centre on alternative Thursdays.
-Lisa would love to see you and her roster for the next few weeks as follows:
+Lisa would love to see you, and her roster for the next few weeks is as follows:

 Pinjarra: Thursday July 3rd 17th 31st - 8:30 am to 3:30 pm.